nikitavoloboev/data/docs/business/startups/startups.md

 > The best startup book is one you never open because you're too busy marketing and building your product.

 [YC Startup Directory](https://www.ycombinator.com/companies) is a nice thing to go over to get inspired for things to build.
+Need to [be bold with trying all kinds of ideas](https://twitter.com/FoundersPodcast/status/1581803172879749121).

 ## Notes